-We hire in February for the following academic year.
 All student staff positions are work-study positions.
-If you are not eligible for need-based work study, you can apply for merit work-study if offered a position.
+If you are not eligible for need-based work study, you may be eligible to apply for merit work-study with the Office of Financial Aid.

 The Red Whistle Brigade is a troupe of students who are responsible for providing educational programming in the areas of gender socialization, sexual violence prevention, healthy relationships, sexual health and more!

 Students who wish to join the brigade must first successfully complete WS 397—Intro to Gender-Based Violence in a US Context.
 This 3-credit class is offered each spring and is open to any CSU student.

 Using traditional facilitation, film screenings, flash mobs, photo booths, plaza days, street theater and more, the Red Whistle Brigade uses peer education to interrupt oppression on campus.

 The Student Graphic Designer will work approximately 5-10 hours per week during the semester and designs original concepts, graphics, and layouts for our digital and print media and marketing.

 Students will be directly supervised by the Program Coordinator for the WGAC; will have regular individual meetings.
 All student employees of the WGAC are expected to meet the necessary obligations with performing the specific functions of their jobs is addition to modeling our values of inclusion and intersectional social justice, while creating a safe, affirming space for survivors of interpersonal violence.

 If interested, follow the link to fill out an application and we’ll be in touch.